Hong Kong: Media

-Most of the newspapers in Hong Kong are written in Chinese but there are also a few English-language newspapers, the major one being the South China Morning Post, with The Standard serving as a business-oriented alternative.
+Most newspapers in Hong Kong are written in Chinese.
+There are also English-language newspapers, the major one being the South China Morning Post, with The Standard serving as a business-oriented alternative.
 A variety of Chinese-language newspapers are published daily; the most prominent are Ming Pao and Oriental Daily News.
-Local publications are often politically affiliated, with pro-Beijing or pro-democracy sympathies.
+Local publications are often partisan, with pro-Beijing or pro-democracy sympathies.
 The central government has a print-media presence in the territory through the state-owned Ta Kung Pao and Wen Wei Po.
-Several international publications have regional operations in Hong Kong, including The Wall Street Journal, the Financial Times, USA Today, the Yomiuri Shimbun, and The Nikkei.
+Several international publications have regional operations in Hong Kong, including The Wall Street Journal, the Financial Times, USA Today, TimeOut, The Nikkei and Vogue Hong Kong.

 Four free-to-air television broadcasters operate in the territory; TVB, HKTVE, HOY and Phoenix Television air eight digital channels.
 TVB, Hong Kong's dominant television network, has an 80% viewer share.
 Paid television services operated by PCCW offer hundreds of additional channels and cater to a variety of audiences.
 RTHK is the public broadcaster, providing seven radio channels and six free-to-air television channels.
 Ten non-domestic broadcasters air programming for the territory's foreign population.
-Access to media and information over the Internet is not subject to mainland Chinese regulations, including the Great Firewall, yet local control applies.
+Access to media and information over the Internet is not subject to mainland Chinese regulations, including the Great Firewall, but local internet censorship applies.

+In popular culture

+Hong Kong finds mention in various popular culture movies, series, and books.